-Benny Goodman (1909-1986) was a jazz clarinetist and band leader from Chicago, Illinois.
+Benny Goodman was a clarinet player and band leader from Chicago, Illinois.
 The ninth child of Russian immigrants, Benny was a precocious student, taking up clarinet at age ten and playing professionally by age fourteen.
 Over the next decade or so, Goodman’s reputation as a soloist grew.
 By 1934, Goodman formed his own orchestra.
 Between 1926 and 1933, Goodman was sought as a soloist, and recorded extensively as a studio musician, occasionally under his own name.

 The list is long, so here are just a few great musicians who contributed to Benny Goodman’s music:

 Goodman may be the most successful big band leader of all time.
 He did not invent the swing band style; band leaders Duke Ellington, Louis Armstrong, Fletcher Henderson, and Chick Webb had a greater role in its invention.
 Goodman was in the right place and time, but there’s no question that Goodman was both prolific and daring.
 He was color blind, and integrated music eleven years before Jackie Robinson.
 Goodman was image conscious, but fully devoted to playing clarinet and making music.
 Between the orchestra and small band projects, there are lots of good songs, and I spent a considerable amount of time deciding upon the best selections.

 Goodman’s big band created a number of jazz standards, but I enjoy his small band work most.
 Like Duke Ellington and Count Basie, Benny Goodman created an impressive body of work with small combos.
 He is famous for integrating music, by forming the great quartet of Gene Krupa, Teddy Wilson and Lionel Hampton.
 After the quartet’s success, sextets became Benny’s typical small combo, and the work with young Charlie Christian on guitar is particularly strong.